-Vietnamese iced coffee or also known as Café Sua Da in Vietnamese is a strong coffee that has been sweetened with condensed milk and chilled on ice.
+Vietnamese iced coffee is a strong coffee that has been sweetened with condensed milk and chilled on ice.

 If you haven’t had this type of coffee before, then you should definitely give it a go.
-It is straightforward to make and tastes amazing!
-You should be careful tho as it is very easy to get very addicted to the Vietnamese iced Coffee.
+It is straightforward to make and tastes fantastic.
+You should be careful tho as it is very easy to get addicted to the Vietnamese iced Coffee.

 Vietnamese Iced Coffee Recipe

 - Add the sweetened condensed milk to a glass.

 - Next, add the ground coffee to the coffee press.
 Add the top filter onto the coffee, don’t tighten it too much.

 - Place the press on top of the glass.

 - Now, pour boiling water into the press, and it should start to drip slowly.

 - While it is dripping, fill a different glass with some ice.